Diatoma-app/Force-Incognito-URL/README.md

 ## What is doing this extension

-This extension is built in order to implement more complex business logic for opening specifics URLs in Incognito mode.
+This extension is built in order to implement more complex business logic for opening specifics URLs in Incognito mode but can be used by an end user.

 ## Deployment of the extension